Emily sat cross-legged on

 "Odysseus, take his other arm," ordered Gwen, as she put Eumedeson's left arm over her head to lift him.

-Gwen and Odysseus backed away from him and readied themselves for a fight.
+Gwen and Odysseus backed away and Odysseus drew his sword.

-The werewolf looked down on the two of them with a confident smirk on its face.
-He wasn't hunched over like the werewolf from the lab.
+The werewolf looked down on the two of them with a confident smile on its face.
+He wasn't hunched over like the one from the lab.
 He stood upright and looked slightly bemused.
 "Really?
-Do you intend to fight me?"
+You think this is a fight you can win?"

 "Of course I can talk!
 I'm more than a beast.
 More than a man.
 Doesn't it amaze you, the power I hold?
-Join me, and I can make you like me."
+Join me, and I can make you stronger."

 "Alas, my initial transformation caused me to act rashly.
 Without forethought.
 For a brief moment, I was robbed of my intelligence.
 But now, I will not make the same mistake twice.
 Soon, everyone on Laneria will know the power I possess!"